Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Here are practical steps to build and sustain an inclusive culture in your small business:

 Inclusion starts at the top.
 Ensure that leadership demonstrates a commitment to diversity and inclusion through their actions and decisions.
-For example:
+As the owner or team lead:

 Participate in diversity training and encourage managers to do the same.